5.A.20 Administering Medication to Students

 The Border Land School Division acknowledges that certain students may require prescribed medication during the school day to function as near to their potential as possible.
 The Division also realizes that the administration of prescribed medication by the parent/guardian of the child or by appropriate medical authorities is not always possible at the required times during the school day.

-The Division will administer prescribed medication only in the manner, and under the conditions outlined in the procedure for administering medication to students.
-For students who have life threatening conditions.
+Prescribed medication is administered only in the manner, and under the conditions outlined in the procedure for administering medication to students, by the principal, vice-principal, or support staff designated by the principal.

 Administering Medication to Students